robmclarty/fuzzle/README.md

 Inspects `.js`, `.css`, and `.html` files and will update all references to any renamed static assets to the corresponding hashed filenames.

 ## Install

 `$ npm install fuzzle --save-dev`

 ## Usage

 `$ npx fuzzle rev --dir ./my-static-assets`

 ## Options

 ### `--dir`

-The folder containing all the static assets you want to rev. This would usually be a build target folder that contains all your processed/transpiled assets like JS, CSS, HTML, images, fonts, etc.
+The folder containing all the static assets you want to revision.
+This would usually be a build target folder that contains all your processed/transpiled assets like JS, CSS, HTML, images, fonts, etc.

 Defaults to `./build`.

-### `--rm`
+### `--clean`

-Indicate whether (or not) you would like the original asset files (the non-rev'd versions without the hash in the filename) to be removed.
+Indicate whether (or not) you would like the original asset files (the non-revisioned versions without the hash in the filename) to be removed.

 Defaults to `true`.

-If you don't want the originals removed pass `--rm false`.
+If you don't want the originals removed pass `--clean false`.

 ## Commands

 ### `rev`

-Probably what you'll want to use most of the time: runs all the following commands in sequence so that after all rev'd files have been created, it will go through each of JS, CSS, and HTML files and update any file references that correspond to the rev'd files.
-It does this by creating a manifest file which maps the regular filename to the rev'd filename, replacing references of the one to the other.
+Probably what you'll want to use most of the time: revisions all asset files and rewrites their references in any html, js, and css files.

+It does this by creating a manifest file which maps the regular filename to the revisioned filenames, replacing references of the one to the other.
-### `rev:assets`

-Revs all files which are not JS, CSS, or HTML in the target directory.

-### `rev:js`

-Revs all JS files in the target directory and updates any references contained within them to any other rev'd static assets (but not CSS or HTML).

-### `rev:css`
+### `revision`

-Revs all CSS files in the target directory and updates any references contained within them to any other rev'd static assets (but not JS or HTML).
+Revisions all files.
+Ignores any `.html` files, `favicon.ico`, and `site.webmanifest`.

-### `rev:html`
+### `rewrite`

-Updates any references contained within all HTML fiels to any other rev'd static assets (including JS + CSS).
+Updates all references in any html, js, or css files to files in the manifest file.

 ## License